 The HRC testing room is for HSC students to take computer or paper tests as determined by their instructors.
 The testing room is also used for third-party certification tests by customers who are not students at Francis Tuttle.
-Please understand there may be interruptions when these customers come to take their tests.
+Please be respectful of all testers by being as quiet as possible and keeping disruptions to minimum.